sharmaeklavya2/pathfinder/readme.md

 To run a text-based application, you can run:

-    java driver.AdjDriver sample_input/Graph.txt
+    java driver.ANSDriver sample_input/Graph.txt

-Read `driver/AdjDriver.java` to see which commands are supported.
+Read `driver/ANSDriver.java` to see which commands are supported.

 To run a GUI application, you can run:

-    java driver.GUIAdjDriver sample_input/GridGraph3.txt DijkstraPlanner 2 2
+    java driver.GUIANSDriver sample_input/GridGraph3.txt DijkstraPlanner 2 2

-It should be intuitive how to use this application, but if you have any problems, please refer to `driver/GUIAdjDriver.java` and inform me about it.
+It should be intuitive how to use this application, but if you have any problems, please refer to `driver/GUIANSDriver.java` and inform me about it.